-Europabank NV is a 100% subsidiary of the Crelan Group.
+Europabank is a 100% subsidiary of the Crelan Group with a specific business model (yet only a small fraction of the balance sheet of Crelan Group).
 It is a retail bank aimed at individuals, self-employed and small businesses, and only sells standard products.
 The bank operates in Belgium (Flanders, Brussels and Wallonia).
-The bank's activities include lending to its customers (natural persons and legal entities) with a slightly higher risk profile.
-Furthermore, the bank offers payment services as payment cards acquirer.
+The bank's activities include lending to customers (natural persons and legal entities) with a higher risk profile.
+Lending is done through consumer loans, mortgage loans, professional loans, financial leasing and renting of rolling stock.
+The bank obtains its funding mainly from deposit-taking via simple and transparent balance sheet products (savings accounts, term accounts).
+Furthermore, the bank offers payment services through acquiring payment cards.
 The bank also issues its own credit cards (issuing).
 Only a limited range of insurance products is offered (debt balance insurance).
-The bank offers its products through its own branches, brokers and dealers, the internet and Crelan agents.
+The bank offers its products through its own branches, brokers and dealers, the internet and Crelan Group agents.